 Providers must also publish details of roaming charges on their website and send you an alert with pricing information when you start roaming.

-There is also a £45 (excluding VAT) per month cap on all roaming charges.
+There is also a £45 (excluding VAT) per month cap on data roaming charges.
 Your provider will send you an alert once you reach 80% of this and another once you have reached the limit.
-After this, providers must stop charging for roaming unless you opt-in to continue.
+After this, providers must stop charging for data roaming unless you opt-in to continue.